 Stop Loss: For long trades, place the stop at $4,645 (approximately 1 ATR below entry).
 For short trades, stop above $4,685 (rejection at MA200).

 Take Profit Targets: First target at $4,708 (H1 resistance).
 Second target at $4,746 (H4 resistance).
-Risk‑reward on the long setup is about 1:2.
+Risk‑reward on this gold price long setup is about 1:2.
 For professional traders looking to fine‑tune entries, consider using real-time trading alerts from InvestorTipster to catch the exact breakout moment.

 Key Takeaways